Short Height in Children

 Here are some common causes of growth problems:

 Periods of less rapid growth may follow growth spurts.

 A small child who stops growing may have a problem.

-a small child who's growing at a normal rate usually does not have a problem.
+A small child who's growing at a normal rate usually does not have a problem.

-Chronic illness, poor nutrition, and hormone problems can affect growth.
+Long-term (chronic) illness, poor nutrition, and hormone problems can affect growth.

 Causes of short height